Yasiru-99/ifrs16-lease-calculator/README.md

 ## ⚠️ Disclaimer
 This tool is intended for educational and support purposes.
 Users should apply professional judgment and ensure compliance with applicable accounting standards when using the outputs.
+Artifical Intellegence (AI) used to clear the code and add more clear comments for the purpose of users.

 ## 🤝 Contributions
 Contributions, suggestions, and improvements are welcome.
 Feel free to fork the repository and submit a pull request.